Learn more about the airport’s story.

 As the nation’s economy was taking a hard hit in 2008, commercial aviation was challenged by reduced passenger numbers and increased fuel prices and other operating costs.
 Express Jet, Aloha and Mexicana ceased operation within the span of two years.
 America West, Northwest and US Airways merged and United and Continental initiated their merger by the end of 2011.
 Despite these challenges, Alaska satisfied demand by adding nonstop service to Mexico and Hawaii while Aeromexico’s (2011) debut reestablished foreign-flag service with nonstop service to Mexico.

 As of August 2012, demolition of the old Terminal B and new pavement for overnight aircraft parking are complete.
-The finishing touches, including pavement striping and landscaping, will be done by Fall 2012.
+The finishing touches, including pavement striping and landscaping, were completed in fall 2012.